teccr/RepData_PeerAssessment1/PA1_template.md

 ## </br>
 ## Loading and preprocessing the data
-The first step is to load the file with the data source.
+The first step is to load the file containing the data source.

 ```r
 rawds <- read.csv("activity.csv", head=TRUE, sep=",", col.names = c("steps","date","interval"))